ajxbutt/fantasy-football/README.md

-# Todo List Flask App
+# Fantasy Football Flask App

 ## Overview

-This is an example of a Flask-based todo list application.
-It performs full CRUD functionality and models a database with a single `tasks` table using SQLAlchemy.
+This is an example of a Flask-based fantasy football application.
+It performs full CRUD functionality and models a database with `Teams` and `Players` tables both using SQLAlchemy.

 ## Running the Application